TheYawoo/7tv-tg/README.md

 5.  `npm run dev`

 # BETA
-This is still beta, this client preloads emote-set `01FQTMFVT00000QXHG0DRS80W1` (PWGood Twitch)
+This is still beta, this client preloads emote-set `01FQTMFVT00000QXHG0DRS80W1` with 870 emotes (PWGood Twitch).